franolicr/EYESonFX/content/post/location_location_location.md

 and probably the most important location, is where those counterparties come together to execute the trade.
 The majority of FX trades are executed electronically on different trading 'venues'.
-In this article, I explore the distribution of activity across these venues and how it has evolved over time.
+In this article, using monthly data published by the venues, I explore the distribution of activity across them and how it has evolved over time.

 <!--more-->